YuzhuoMa97/RetroSPAgwas.github.io/index.md

 layout: default
 title: Overview
 nav_order: 1
-description: "Overview of Restropective saddlepoint approximation (SPA) methods in GWAS."
+description: "Overview of retrospective saddlepoint approximation (SPA) methods in GWAS."
 has_children: false
 has_toc: false
 ---

-# Overview of restropective saddlepoint approximation (SPA) methods in GWAS
+# Overview of retrospective saddlepoint approximation (SPA) methods in GWAS

-The restropective saddlepoint approximation (SPA) methods are mainly designed to conduct **genome-wide association studies (GWAS)** in terms of both single-variant and set-based analysis.
+The retrospective saddlepoint approximation (SPA) methods are mainly designed to conduct **genome-wide association studies (GWAS)** in terms of both single-variant and set-based analysis.

 ## Genome-wide association studies